giuliachiola/super-blog-11ty/content/projects/01-super-styleguide.md

 externalUrl: '#'
 ---

-// REVIEW:

-This is my little design system to build this blog.
+The little design system to build this blog.
 The DS has few components and less variants as possible, I developed just what I needed to build a simple blog like this!
 KISS (a.k.a.
 Keep It Simple Stupid!) 😇